maticnetwork/matic-cli/README.md

   - Create a `state-sync` transaction on the remote network

+- `../../bin/express-cli --send-staked-event`

+  - Create a `staked` transaction on the remote network and adds a new validator.

 - ` ../../bin/express-cli --monitor`

   - Monitors the reception of state-syncs and checkpoints to make sure the whole network is in a healthy state.